 Boeing Global Engagement

-Boeing Global Engagement remains one of Boeing’s core values.
 The communities where Boeing operates around the world are among its most important stakeholders.
-Global engagement is as integral to the company as its expertise in flight and technology.
-Boeing is an active member of the community in Saudi Arabia, focusing on education, health and human services, and supporting a number of nonprofit organizations.
+Boeing is an active member of the community in Saudi Arabia, focusing on education, health and human services and supporting a number of nonprofit organizations.
 For example, the company supports the following:

 - King Salman Center for Disability Research – Riyadh: Training school teachers and parents about people with learning disabilities.